mimimiku778/MimimalCMS/README.md

   new CategoriesPageController();
   AboutPageController::News();

-Since it does not support the third level, a 404 error will always be returned if there is a third level.
+Since it does not support the third level, a 404 error will be returned if there is a third level.
 *https://example.com/categories/news/article*
   `new Route();`
   throw new NotFoundException;